Alberta Disability Tax Credit Calculation, Eligibility and Application

 Now that you are aware of what the Disability Tax Credit is, you are probably wondering: “Am I eligible?.”

-That answer isn’t easy to answer as the CRA considers many things when determining if an individual is eligible for the tax refund.
+There is no easy answer as the CRA considers many things when determining if an individual is eligible for a tax refund.
 Many believe that they’re eligible simply because they were diagnosed with an impairment – this, however, is not the case.

-Having been diagnosed with an impairment is not enough to qualify for the Disability Tax Credit, you must prove to the CRA that your impairment is severe enough to cause significant impact on the activities of your daily life.
+Having been diagnosed with an impairment is not enough to qualify for the Disability Tax Credit, you must prove to the CRA that your impairment is severe enough to cause a significant impact on the activities of your daily life

 How to Determine the Disability Tax Credit Eligibility?